Superannuation and binding death benefit nominatons

 It is important to look at your binding death benefit nomination in conjunction with your estate plan overall, and to see an estate planning lawyer to give you advice based on your specific circumstances.

 To discuss your estate planning needs with one of our Team, contact Solari and Stock on 8525 2700, or click here to request an appointment with one of our experienced Estate Planning Team today.
-Our Estates Team includes Michael Solari, Rebecca Exley, Valentina Abouzeid and Nicole Commander.
+Our Estates Team includes Michael Solari, Rebecca Exley, Valentina Abouzeid and Nicole Commandeur.

 Article by Nicole Commandeur